BaptisteContreras/lightning-bundle/README.md

 - **executePromise(LightningPromiseInterface $promise): void** : Execute the given promise asynchronously.
 This method is non-blocking.
 - **executePromises(...$promises): void** : Execute the given promises asynchronously.
 This method is non-blocking.
 - **waitForPromise(LightningPromiseInterface $promise, int $timeout = Concurrency::PROMISE_WAIT_INFINITELY): void** : Wait for the given promise to finish.
-This is the only one blocking method in this trait !
+This is the only blocking method in this trait !

 ```
 class MyAsyncService implements LightningConcurrencyAware